 - Tires – Check the condition of your tires before embarking on your trip.
 Make sure that you have adequate tread for the miles ahead.
 Inspect the pressure of your tires, and make sure that it complies with the manufacturer’s recommendations.
 A tire that is either underinflated or overinflated will not be safe to drive, as it can lose traction.
 Have your tires serviced at a Utah tire shop before your Thanksgiving road trip.
 If you expect to be driving on a snowy or icy road, get winter tires or snow tires for your trip.

 - Spark plugs – Spark plugs help your engine function efficiently.
 If your spark plugs are old, replace them before you embark on a long drive.
 Good spark plugs will also result in fuel efficiency.
 Replacing them before you venture out will minimize the risk of stalling in the middle of your trip.

 - Headlights – Proper visibility is essential when driving in winter conditions.
 Poor headlights will reduce your visibility on a snowy or rainy night.
 Have your car lighting system thoroughly inspected before you head out for the holiday.

 Thanksgiving will be far more enjoyable if you travel safely.
-Visit a West Jordan tire shop or auto repair center to make sure your car is fit for the drive ahead.
+Visit one of our tire stores or auto repair shops center to make sure your car is fit for the drive ahead.